dalisoft/dev-env/README.md

 ### GraphQL / Apollo

-I don't know why, but it doesn't work in Serverless mode and i don't know how to configure right, PR is welcome
+I don't know why, but it doesn't work in Serverless (Netlify Functions, GCloud, AWS Lambda, etc) mode and i don't know how to configure right, PR is welcome

 ## Features